CodyStride/Cody_Stride-soen341projectF2023/Sprint_1/User_Stories_S1.md

 As a user, specifically a broker, I want to be able to add and remove properties that I wish to sell.
 I also wish to be able to submit an offer for buying a property on behalf of my client.

 ### User Acceptance Flow
-1. User selects the property to submit the offer from the list of properties
+1. User selects the property to submit the offer to from the search result of properties
 2. User is shown the description of the property
 3. User presses the "Submit offer" button
 4. User fills in the information of the offer form